 A large part of helping your student succeed is connecting them to valuable on-campus resources designed just for them.

 Tutoring, peer mentoring, group study sessions, supplemental instruction, study skills workshops and financial literacy resources are all coordinated by the Student Success office.
-Student Success also manages the Academic Center for Excellence (ACE) Lounge, which offers a relaxed environment for studying, tutoring and connecting with peers.

 Counseling and Testing